The Technology Coalition

 The Technology Coalition was formed in 2006 and is comprised of tech industry leaders who are represented by individuals who specialize in online child safety issues.
 The members of the Technology Coalition are:

-Our vision is to eradicate online child sexual exploitation.
+We seek to prevent and eradicate online child sexual exploitation and abuse (CSEA).
 We have invested in collaborating and sharing expertise with one another, because we recognize that we have the same goals and face many of the same challenges.

 We regularly host events for the tech industry at-large to discuss topics related to fighting online child sexual exploitation, including a Policy and Legal Forum and an Engineering Summit.
 In addition, we are the sole host of the “Tech Track” at the Dallas Crimes Against Children Conference, one of the largest conferences of its kind in the world.
 If you are interested in learning more or in getting involved, please send us a note by using the ‘Contact Us’ section of this website.